apecloud/kubeblocks/docs/user_docs/kubeblocks-for-postgresql/cluster-management/handle-an-exception.md

 ---
 title: Handle an exception
-description: How to handle an exception in a MySQL cluster
+description: How to handle an exception in a PostgreSQL cluster
 sidebar_position: 7
 ---